Drug and Alcohol Rehab in Staffordshire

 To find out for yourself how this approach to addiction is used at rehabs in Staffordshire, call our team today on 0800 088 66 86

-What Are the Six Key Parts of Addictive Behaviour?
+What Are the Six Key Parts of Addictive Behaviour in Staffordshire?

 A study by Daria J. Kuss defines addiction criteria as ‘mental preoccupation, neglect of personal life, escapism, mood modifying experiences, tolerance, and concealing the addictive behaviour’.

-What Impacts Can Drug and Alcohol Addictions Have on a Person?
+What Impacts Can Drug and Alcohol Addictions Have on a Person in Staffordshire?

 However, a substance addiction can also have long-term effects that can severely damage your health and wellbeing.